-Custom apps can be either free-standing apps you create with Salesforce Mobile SDK or browser apps using plain HTML5 and jQuery Mobile / Ajax.
-With custom apps, you can:
+Custom apps can be either free-standing apps you create with Salesforce Mobile SDK or browser apps using plain HTML5, CSS, and your choice of mobile-friendly JavaScript frameworks.
+With custom apps, you can have:

-- Define a custom user experience. - Access Salesforce data using REST APIs in native and hybrid local apps, or with Visualforce in hybrid apps using JavaScript Remoting.
-In HTML5 apps, do the same using jQuery Mobile and Ajax. - Brand your user interface, including having a custom app icon, for increased exposure in apps that are customer-facing. - Create standalone mobile apps, either with native APIs using Java for Android or Objective-C for iOS, or through a hybrid container using JavaScript and HTML5 (Mobile SDK only). - Distribute apps through mobile industry channels, such as the Apple App Store or Google Play (Mobile SDK only). - Configure and control complex offline behavior (Mobile SDK only). - Use push notifications (available for Mobile SDK native apps only). - Design a custom security container using your own OAuth module (Mobile SDK only).
+- A custom user experience. - Access to Salesforce data using REST APIs in native and hybrid local apps, or with Visualforce in hybrid apps using JavaScript Remoting.
+In HTML5 apps, do the same using standard JavaScript APIs. - A branded user interface, including a custom app icon, for increased exposure in customer-facing apps. - Standalone mobile app, either with native APIs using Java for Android or Objective-C for iOS, or through a hybrid container using JavaScript and HTML5 (Mobile SDK only). - App distribution through mobile industry channels, such as the Apple App Store or Google Play (Mobile SDK only). - Control of complex offline behavior (Mobile SDK only). - Push notifications (available for Mobile SDK native apps only). - A custom security container using your own OAuth module (Mobile SDK only).